 The Palme Center defines corruption as the abuse of trust or power causing improper gain, often financial, for a person, an organisation or a political party.
-Corruption includes bribes, embezzlement, fraud, nepotism, and cronyism.
+Corruption includes bribery, embezzlement, fraud, nepotism and cronyism.
 Corruption occurs all around the world but is often more widespread in countries with weak states and institutions.
 It is often prevalent in countries where citizens have little possibility to influence, where there exists inadequate citizen participation, lack of transparency and power sharing.

 What is perceived as corrupt behaviour is partly subjective and culturally determined.
 Therefore, it is imperative to facilitate an open dialogue with all involved in our work.
-The Palme Center, our member organisations and our partners have an important role to play to combat corruption.
-Those who are bound by the Code of Conduct should act proactively and respond to any suspicion of irregularities in projects or organisations we work with.
-If detected, immediately contact management or the Secretary General of the Palme Center.
-To protect those who are bound by the Code of Conduct from suspicion of inappropriate conduct, no gifts, allowances, services, or economic benefits should be accepted, unless to a symbolic value.
-Consult with your manager or employer if uncertain.
+The Palme Center, our member and partner organisations have an important role to play to combat corruption.
+Those who are covered by the Code of Conduct should act proactively and respond to any suspicion of irregularities in projects or organisations we work with.
+If any type of corruption is suspected, immediately contact the management or the Secretary General of the Palme Center.
+To protect those who are covered by the Code of Conduct from suspicion of inappropriate conduct, no gifts, allowances, services, or economic benefits should be accepted, unless to a symbolic value.
+Consult with your programme manager or employer if uncertain.
 This also applies to non-material gifts such as dinner appointments, or anything similar, external to one's assignment.